AntonioErdeljac/notion-clone-tutorial/README.md

 - UserProfileCard Component created that displays profile image, name and email and a button to share
 - Share unshare functionality added in one function
 - searching in the input field renders list of matching users in PopoverContent area in the area below.
+- Completed the sharedDocument function and moved it to user.ts
+- changed update and getById functions to allow sharedWith users to also get and update the documents
+- Created the getSharedSidebar function to give the list of documents that are shared with the logged in user.
+- Created the shared-document-list.tsx which is almost exactly as document-list.tsx but gets documents from
+- Realtime update of title is working
+- Realtime update of content is not working due to limitation of convex and blocknotes